malikperang/splunk_learning/REMOTE_DATA_COLLECTION.md

 Using Splunk Universal Forwarder.
 We are able to collect and sync remote collection, such as HTTP logs,Database logs etc.

+## Scenario
+You are working on SOC department.
+You are need to collect Nginx HTTP Access & Error logs and display it via Dashboard

 ### Installation
 1. Install Splunk Universal Forwarder
 Debian/Ubuntu: